spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

 ## Copy data directory to the new server

-After you confirmed that all services were stopped, copy directory `/matrix` from the old server to the new server.
+After you've confirmed that all services were stopped, copy the `/matrix` directory from the old server to the new server.
 When copying, make sure to preserve ownership and permissions (use `cp -p` or `rsync -ar`)!

 ## Adjust DNS records